CTF-Organizers/OpenChallSpec/docs/challenge_specification.rst

     * - Default
       - []

 A list of custom service types.
-A service type is a concept that defines how services should be automatically shown to players and solve scripts.
+A service type is a concept that defines how services should be automatically shown to players.
 It is used in definitions of predefined_services_, service_ and deployment_.
 There are two built-in service types. they look like this:

 ::

     - type: website
       user_display: "{url}"
-      solve_script_display: "{url}"
       hyperlink: true
     - type: tcp
       user_display: "nc {host} {port}"
-      solve_script_display: "{host}:{port}"
       hyperlink: false

 These built-ins MUST be treated as if they are always the first two items in the array.
 For example, if the custom_service_types array contains only a newly defined type ``foo``, the reader MUST treat the list of defined types as containing ``website``, ``tcp`` and ``foo``.
 Duplicate types MUST NOT be allowed.
 Therefore, ``website`` and ``tcp`` cannot be redefined.

-Each object in the custom_service_types array has the following 4 fields:
+Each object in the custom_service_types array has the following 3 fields:

 type
 ----